 - Deduct 5′ from the above distance for each 90 degree turn

 Draft beer is delivered from the walk-in cooler to the tower via a mechanical duct (“Shaft”).
-The shaft houses a number of PVC product lines, each of which contains a different brand of beer.
-Because every installation requires at least one 90 degree turn (for the shaft), the greatest separation from the tower to the walk-in cooler cannot exceed 20′.
-Therefore, the optimal location for the walk-in cooler is in a basement, directly below the bar.
+The shaft houses a number of PVC product lines, each of which contains a different brand of beer. the greatest separation from the tower to the walk-in cooler cannot exceed 20′.
+This is because every installation requires at least one 90 degree turn (for the shaft).
+Therefore, the optimal location for the walk-in cooler is directly above or below the bar.

 HOW MUCH DO AIR-COOLED LONG-DRAW SYSTEMS COST?